 You should also check your window frames for any damage.
 If they are rotting or warped, keeping the cold out will be more challenging.
 In this case, you might need to replace the windows altogether.

-Window seals can also wear down over time, which will allow cold air to seep in.
-You can test for broken seals by placing a lighted candle near your window.
-If the flame flickers, there's most likely a draft coming in somewhere.
+Window seals can also wear down over time, allowing cold air to seep in.
+You can test for broken seals by lighting a candle near your window.
+If the flame flickers, there’s most likely a draft coming in somewhere.
+Re-caulking or re-sealing your windows is a relatively easy fix that can make a significant difference in the comfort of your home.

 4. Your windows aren’t insulated.

-Insulated windows are essential in keeping the temperature comfortable in your home.
-One way to check if your windows are insulated is to hold your hand up to the glass.
-If you feel a cold breeze, it's time to add some insulation.
+Insulated windows play a crucial role in maintaining a comfortable temperature in your home.
+One way to check if your windows are insulated is to hold your hand to the glass.
+If you feel a cold breeze, it’s time to add some insulation.
+There are many different ways to insulate your windows, so do some research to find the best option for you and your home.

 5. You have single-pane windows.